 Bioprosthetic aortic valves (BAVs) degenerate over time due to calcification and structural deterioration, and the reasons behind are not fully understood.
 Surgically implanted BAVs are designed in a symmetric, circular fashion to mimic the native valve.
 While stented BAVs assure undistorted circular implantation due to a rigid stent, sutureless and stentless BAVs implantation might be influenced by the morphology of the patient.
 This project aims to investigate the impact of patient-specific aortic root parameters on valve kinematics and hemodynamic performance of BAVs.

-High performance numerical analysis of AV hemodynamics
+High-performance numerical analysis of AV hemodynamics

 Our group aims at full characterization of heart valve hemodynamics.
 In parallel to in-vivo and in-vitro analysis, we work on developing a tool for numerical fluid-structure interaction analysis.
 Working in-silico provides the benefit of obtaining quantitative and reproducible data whitout relying on clinical tests such as animal experiments.
-Our code will be targeted at newly emerging hybrid node supercomputer architectures.
+Our code is targeted at newly emerging hybrid node supercomputer architectures.
 Eventually, the library shall be made available to other researchers working in Biofluiddynamics.

 Hemodynamics in the pivoting area of the Triflo heart valve